nc-web/course-web-assembly/examples/01-basic/hello-wasm-c/doc.md

-## Compiler a binario WASM with Emscripten
+## Compiler project WASM binario with Emscripten

     - Install emcripten if you don't have it